Yasmineral/CV/README.md

 ## Interests
 - Video games: the more challenging & frustrating, the better!
 Favourites include the Dark Souls series.
-- Health and wellbeing – my new favourite thing is Hot Yoga, such sweaty fun.
+- Health and wellbeing: my new favourite thing is Hot Yoga, such sweaty fun.
 I also regularly mediate, go on long rambly walks, swim in the ladies pond at Hampstead Heath (trying to work myself up to a winter swim!) and cook brightly coloured meals with lots of lovely ingredients.
 - Podcasts: Reply-all, The Moth, The Guilty Feminist, IGN UK...